geek-ai/MAgent/doc/get_started.md

     done = env.step()
 ```
 Also, you can train different groups in parallel.
-This means you can even deploy your models in different machines. (only several lines of modification in python, use socket instead of pipe).
 ```python
 # train models in parallel
 for i in range(n):